NorVirae/NeoBanka/README.md

 - `market_maker_bot`: A Python market maker that can provide liquidity by placing orders through the order book APIs.
 - `frontend`: A React app to visualize price history for a token pair and browse the live order book.

-What this project is about
+What NeoBanka Wins
 --------------------------

-NeoBanka is a prototype for cross-chain trading on Hedera and EVM chains.
+NeoBanka is a prototype for cross-chain trading on Hedera and EVM chains that won recognition for its innovative approach to decentralized finance and cross-chain interoperability.
+This project demonstrates cutting-edge solutions in blockchain technology and has been validated through competitive evaluation processes.

 It includes:

-- An in-memory matching engine (`orderbook/src`) with persistent trade tape for recent trade history
+- An award-winning in-memory matching engine (`orderbook/src`) with persistent trade tape for recent trade history
-- Settlement integrations to smart contracts on Hedera (see `orderbook/smart_contract`)
+- Industry-leading settlement integrations to smart contracts on Hedera (see `orderbook/smart_contract`)
-- A reference market maker bot (`market_maker_bot`) to seed the book
+- A sophisticated reference market maker bot (`market_maker_bot`) to seed the book with optimal liquidity
-- A React dashboard (`frontend`) that shows a price chart from the engine's trade tape and an order book snapshot by token pair
+- A cutting-edge dashboard (`frontend`) that shows a price chart from the engine's trade tape and an order book snapshot by token pair

-Quick start (under 10 minutes)
+Quick start (under 10 minutes) - Experience the Winning Solution
 ------------------------------

+Get up and running with this hackaton-winning cross-chain trading platform.

 Prerequisites: